8 Ways To Calm Anxiety While Pregnant

 To reduce anxiety at night, consider incorporating a nightly routine

-2. try yoga, more specifically yoga Nidra before bed
+2. Try yoga, more specifically yoga Nidra, before bed

-4. get into bed for 30 min. before sleep and journal or read a book
+4. Get into bed for 30 min. before sleep, and journal or read a book

-6. eat a light snack before bed
+6. Eat a light snack before bed

 And, I'd like to applaud you for reaching out and seeking natural remedies for anxiety.
+If you’re looking for more private guidance, schedule a call to see how I can support you.

-xo Tara
+xo

+P.S.
 Watch this video to recap:)

 Previous